 Marked tree method.
 If conditions are right, with moderate terrain and relatively open understory conditions, the trees can be marked with high-visibility forestry-grade paint.
 For first thinnings, I typically mark the leave trees (the larger trees are easier to mark and for the cutter operator to see, plus there are fewer of them).
 Access corridors are marked with one color (usually orange or pink) to indicate that they are to be removed completely and leave trees are marked with a different color (usually blue–marked high and on two sides for visibility).
 When marking, I inspect each leave tree for size, health, form, and crown structure before marking.
 Basal area readings are taken frequently to make sure I’m hitting the right density level.
 Also, it is important to keep in mind the limited maneuverability of the machine in mind when marking.
 Marking is the only way to ensure that you are leaving the best-growing stock and getting the prescribed post-harvest basal area.
 You will pay a little extra to get your stand marked but will come out ahead in the long run due to better health and volume growth.
-To the uninitiated, a 10ft²/acre difference in basal area is not noticeable but equates to 7 to 9 tons (depending on tree height) of growing stock in a first thinning.
+To the uninitiated, a 10ft²/acre difference in basal area is not noticeable but equates to 6 to 9 tons (depending on tree height) of growing stock in a first thinning.
 Leaving too much density will reduce thinning revenues and result in slower post-harvest diameter growth.
 Taking too much volume out may reduce your growing stock to a level that will hurt your future stand value.
 Missing the density mark combined with poor tree selection can add up to substantial future financial losses.